qpalzmal/CSV-Combiner/README.md

 # CSV-Combiner
 Command line python program that takes several CSV files as arguments.
 Each CSV file must have the same columns.
-Outputs new CSV file to `stdout` with an additional column denoting the name of the file
+Outputs new CSV file to `stdout` with an additional column denoting the name of the file.

 ```
 $ python3 csv-combiner.py accessories.csv clothing.csv > combined.csv
 ```

-Given two input files named `clothing.csv` and `accessories.csv`.
+Given two input files named `clothing.csv` and `accessories.csv`:

 *clothing.csv*
 |email_hash|category|